loomio/loomio_help/content/user_manual/polls/starting_proposals/index.md

 4. They can change their minds as understanding develops; live results are available
 5. A reminder is sent out the day before closing
 6. The poll closes, and everyone can see the results
-7. The author sets an outcome, notifying everyone of what will happen next.
+7. The author sets an [outcome](../outcomes), notifying everyone of what will happen next.

 ## Proposal options

 There are some universal options that apply to most of the proposals and polls that Loomio offers.
-If you're interested in a specific tool's options (eg, the time poll's **if need be** option) see the section on the relevant tool… [→ Types of facilitation tools](../proposal_types)
+If you're interested in a specific tool's options (eg, the time poll's **if need be** option) see the section on the relevant tool… [→ Types of proposals and polls](../proposal_types)

 ### Anonymous voting